Korean Air chief indicted for embezzlement

-SEOUL (AFP) - The head of South Korean flag carrier Korean Air - whose family have been embroiled in multiple scandals, including one involving macadamia nuts - was indicted Monday (Oct 15) on charges of embezzling tens of millions of dollars and other offences.
+SEOUL • The head of South Korea's flag carrier Korean Air - whose family members have been embroiled in multiple scandals including one involving macadamia nuts - was indicted yesterday on charges of embezzling tens of millions of dollars and other offences.

-Prosecutors charged Cho Yang-ho with embezzling more than 20 billion won (S$24.8 million) and unfairly awarding contracts to companies controlled by his family members, according to Yonhap news agency.
+Prosecutors charged Cho Yang-ho with embezzling 19.6 billion won (S$23.9 million) and unfairly awarding contracts to companies controlled by his family members, according to Yonhap news agency.

 Cho is the chairman of Hanjin Group, which includes Korean Air and used to own the now-bankrupt Hanjin Shipping line.

-He was also head of the organising committee for the 2018 Pyeongchang Winter Olympics until stepping down two years before the Games.
+He headed the organising committee for the 2018 Pyeongchang Winter Olympics until he stepped down two years before the Games.

 The 69-year-old is also accused of taking 152 billion won from the state insurance agency in medical care benefits by illegally running a pharmacy under a borrowed name.

-Initially, Cho was accused of evading inheritance tax of around 61 billion won when his father, Hanjin's founder, died in 2002, but prosecutors said the statute of limitations expired in 2014.
+Cho was initially accused of evading inheritance tax of around 61 billion won when his father, Hanjin's founder, died in 2002, but prosecutors said the statute of limitations had expired in 2014.

 The date for Cho's trial was not set and he was not detained ahead of the proceedings.

-The elder, Cho Hyun-ah, made global headlines in 2014 for kicking a cabin crew chief off a Korean Air plane after she was served macadamia nuts in a bag rather than a bowl.
+The elder daughter, Cho Hyun-ah, made global headlines in 2014 for kicking a cabin crew chief off a Korean Air plane after she was served macadamia nuts in a bag rather than a bowl.
 She later served a short prison sentence.

-Earlier this year, her younger sister Cho Hyun-min was accused of throwing a drink at an advertising agency manager's face in a fit of rage during a business meeting.
-She was not indicted, as the victim did not want to press charges.
+Earlier this year, her younger sister, Cho Hyun-min, was accused of throwing a drink at an advertising agency manager's face in a fit of rage during a business meeting.
+The victim did not press charges.

-Their mother Lee Myung-hee has been questioned by police several times in connection with allegations of assault against her employees, including cursing, kicking, slapping and even throwing a pair of scissors.
+Their mother, Lee Myung-hee, has been questioned by police several times in connection with allegations of assault against her employees.

-Cho himself has already had brushes with the law, receiving a suspended jail sentence for tax evasion in 2000 and awaiting a separate trial for diverting 30 billion won of company funds for renovating his own house.